Updated December 2020. How to Volunteer at the Olympics: A Guide to Tokyo 2020 was originally written in November 2018.

 How Much Does it Cost to Volunteer?

 Volunteering for the Olympics does have its associated costs.
-For the most part, you are on your own in Tokyo.
+For the most part, you are on your own and must book your own travel and accommodations.

 Transportation

-You will have to pay for transport to/from Tokyo.
-You can wait to do this in 2021 when you have confirmation that you’ve been accepted as a volunteer.
+You will have to pay for transport to/from the host city.
+You can wait to do this when you have confirmation that you’ve been accepted as a volunteer.

 Accommodations